Of course, you should start blogging this year (2026) and beyond.

 Profitability.

 Yes!
-Profitability is one primary concern about starting a blog based on passion.
-This has become a concern since we’re starting the blog to replace our 9-5-day job.
+Profitability is one primary concern when starting a blog based on passion.
+This has become a concern since we’re starting the blog to replace our 9-to-5 jobs.

 We need to evaluate and analyze our passion vs profitability.